 Among the reasons we don’t see Schwab’s name often in museums is not he didn’t like or collect art.
-A reason could be because he had a different philosophy of spreading wealth than Andrew Carnegie (Carnegie aimed to give it away before he died, Schwab aimed to spend it before he died).
+A reason could be that he had a different philosophy of spreading wealth than Andrew Carnegie (Carnegie aimed to give it away before he died, and Schwab aimed to spend it before he died).
 Schwab died bankrupt, having departed with many of his most important paintings.
 (While I can’t verify the ones I know about are the “most important,” by their caliber I can probably assume as much.)

 One such painting is “Rockets and Blue Lights” by J.M.W.
 Turner.
 Schwab paid $250,000 for it in 1917.
 The art dealer Duveen paid $129,000 for it seven years previous.
 The painting is now at The Clark in Williamstown, Ma.
-The museum web site says it was acquired by Sterling and Francine Clark in 1932.
+The museum website says it was acquired by Sterling and Francine Clark in 1932.
 Schwab died in 1939, so I am guessing he sold it to them.

 The second painting I have found a newspaper reference for is Rembrandt’s “The Accountant,” also known as “St. Luke” being sold by Schwab to the Holland Museum.
 A New York Times article indicated the reporter reached Schwab at his Loretto, Pa estate, but Schwab declined to comment.
 The painting was in the Hudson-Fulton Exhibition at the Metropolitan in 1913.

-Certainly there must have been many more paintings.
+Certainly, there must have been many more paintings.
 A diagram of Schwab’s Riverside Drive Mansion shows a gallery filled floor to ceiling with paintings.
 A 1904 article about the construction of Riverside mentions more than 100 artisans engaged in building and finishing it.
-One artist, Jose Villegras, completed a painting entitled “Prosperity in America.”
+One artist, Jose Villegas, completed a painting entitled “Prosperity in America.”
 The article also mentions two gigantic bronze statues by Gerome, symbolizing metallurgic and scientific engineering.